Statistics on Healthcare Costs by Country

-A comparison of healthcare costs by country shows that the overall global health spending growth has been dominated by government spending in the 21st century.
+Data on healthcare costs per capita by country shows that the overall global health spending growth has been dominated by government spending in the 21st century.
 The role of government spending is the most prominent in high-income countries, where the average per capita public spending in 2017 was close to $2,000.
 The corresponding figures for low-income, lower-middle-income, and upper-middle-income countries were approximately $10, $60, and $260, respectively.

 7. Per-capita out-of-pocket spending grew from $14 in 2000 to $18 in 2017 in low-income countries.

 The even greater growth in public spending meanwhile meant that the share of out-of-pocket spending came down in percentage terms, from 50% to 41%.
 Per capita out-of-pocket spending in lower-middle-income countries, while the figure reached $132 in upper-middle-income, and high-income countries rose from $30 to $50, $93 to $132, and $427 to $565, respectively.
 Per capita healthcare spending by country data, however, shows that the share of out-of-pocket spending in overall spending in these income groups fell from 50% to 41%, from 36% to 32%, and from 24% to 22%.

 Cost of Healthcare by Country

 9. At 16.9, the USA has the highest health expenditure as a percentage of the GDP among OECD countries.

 As per the latest World Bank data, the USA also ranks at the top among all large countries (including non-OECD) in this regard.
 Despite a high GDP and a high percentage of it spent on healthcare, the US doesn’t necessarily have the best functioning health system.
 Factors like high physician salaries and high pharmaceutical costs push up the health expenditure in the country.
 Switzerland (12.2%), Germany (11.2%), France (11.2%), Sweden (11%), and Japan (10.9%) follow the US as of 2018 based on the percentage of GDP spent on healthcare by country.

 10. The USA has the highest per capita health expenditure in the world at $11,072.